ezrra/react-vite/README.md

 ## 🚀 Features

 - Using Vite
-- Pratice: useReduce, useMemo and useCallback
+- Practice: useReduce, useMemo and useCallback

 # 🛠️ Technologies Used
 - React